bdorr1105/mpeepdf/README.md

 ## **Notable functionalities**:

-1. **PDF Parser:** provide an advanced parser that supports multiple compression/filter mechanisms as well as presents a PDF in both local and physical views which allows analysts to investigate all information in a single platform
+**1. PDF Parser:** provide an advanced parser that supports multiple compression/filter mechanisms as well as presents a PDF in both local and physical views which allows analysts to investigate all information in a single platform

   * Decodings: hexadecimal, octal, name objects
   * More used filters